wallarm/product-documentation/docs/latest/installation/multi-tenant/overview.md

 * Host Wallarm Console on a custom domain
 * Set the email address for your technical support to receive messages from clients or colleagues

-Depending on the Wallarm API Security [subscription plan](../../about-wallarm/subscription-plans.md), some options may be unavailable.
+Depending on the Wallarm [subscription plan](../../about-wallarm/subscription-plans.md), some options may be unavailable.

 ## Multitenancy configuration